Part I: Action Lists, Groups, Online Tools, and Other Resources

 To get through these dark times without losing our minds, we need to make it a regular practice to take care of ourselves and find constructive ways to cope, and also to offer and request support from our friends and loved ones.
 We have to recognize that we are not alone; we are all muddling through this together.
 But in addition—to maintain our self-respect and act as compassionate humans and citizens—we should also find some way(s) to support and protect people from vulnerable and targeted groups, and to protest and take positive actions within our neighborhood or community, our town or state, and our country and world.

-In the next month or so, I will be adding a list of several specific steps and actions that you can take (in Part II, a separate post).
+In the next couple of months, I will be adding a list of several specific steps and actions that you can take (in Part II, a separate post).
 In the meantime, please check out the existing tools and resources listed below.
 They include action lists, action campaigns, guides, articles, advice; as well as a list of trusted news sources; key organizations; people to follow online; and tools for staying sane and fostering hope.

 Don’t feel obligated to explore all of these links.
 Just check out a few at a time; select a couple of them to follow or participate in, and if those end up not feeling useful to you after you’ve spent some time with them, pick a couple of other sites or groups (from this list or elsewhere) to follow or join.
 Note: I have not done a thorough vetting of all of these sites yet, so cannot vouch for every single one (and am not endorsing them), but I put a couple of my favorites in bold type.
 I’ll be adding more links regularly, as I discover new ones.